delta3d/delta3d/delta3d/readme.txt

 # Delta3D: The Open-Source Game Engine #
 ########################################

-Welcome to Delta3D !
+Welcome to Delta3D!
 We hope to get you up and running with Delta3D as quickly as possible.
 If you only wish run pre-built applications and have already used the Windows installer, you are ready to rock.

-Go ahead and try out the examples by running the executables found in the bin folder.
+Go ahead and try out the examples by running the executables found in the build/bin folder.

-There are also several useful utitilies also found in the delta3d/bin folder.
+There are also several useful utitilies also found in the build/bin folder.
-See the readme.txt in delta3d/utilities for more details.

 Thanks for using Delta3D!
 Please visit our webpage at http://www.delta3d.org and don't hesistate to use the forums for any problems you may have.
 We'll do